-For purposes of the restricted stock awards under the Stock Plan, the Performance Factor was determined based upon the Weighted Performance Factor as shown below.
+For purposes of the restricted stock awards under the Stock Plan, the Performance Factor was determined based upon the Weighted Performance Factor as illustrated into the table to the right.

-The Weighted Performance Factor, as shown in the formulas to the right, is the total actual quantitative performance calculation derived by multiplying each "weight" by the corresponding "factor" and adding the results.
-The "factor" is based upon where the actual performance results fall on the continuum of threshold-target-maximum, with "target" assigned a "factor" of 100%, "threshold" assigned a "factor" of 50%, and
+The Weighted Performance Factor, as shown in the formulas below, is the total actual quantitative performance calculation derived by multiplying each "weight" by the corresponding "factor" and adding the results.
+The "factor" is based upon where the actual performance results fall on the continuum of threshold-target-maximum, with "target" assigned a "factor" of 100%, "threshold" assigned a "factor" of 50%, and "maximum" assigned a "factor" of 150%.
+Additional credit, or "weight," is not provided for performance that achieves values greater than the maximum determined by the Committee, and no credit is given for performance that fails to achieve the threshold determined by the Committee.